 The final goal is the broader change an organisation is trying to achieve, which could be much bigger than the organisation could achieve on its own.
 Ultimately ‘Our vision is that people living in cities experience more fulfilled and more sustainable lives.
 Our school educates future leaders to design innovations that contribute to this change.’

 Intermediate outcomes are short-term changes resulting directly from what an organisation does that will contribute to a final goal.
-The LSA has two main outputs: graduates from the diploma programme (approx 40 annually); and published design/research resulting from the school’s activities (approx 40 proposals, and 6 design/research publications annually).
+The LSA has two main outputs: graduates from the MArch programme (approx. 50 annually); and published design/research resulting from the school’s activities (approx. 50 proposals, and 8 design/research publications annually).

 Our school is designed to create outcomes from these outputs: students are equipped with the knowledge, skills and behaviours to contribute innovations in the design of architecture and cities; the publication of design/research promotes knowledge that can influence other actors to contribute.
 Our graduates and publications may be destined for the profession of architecture or an adjacent profession, and both of these can contribute to our ultimate goal.

-Activities are the things that an organisation does to deliver a outcome and are within an organisation’s control.
-The LSA’s main activity is the Professional Diploma in Designing Architecture, a two-year programme of Part 2-level study composed of ten modules that address specific aspects of the knowledge, skills and behaviours our graduates will require.
-We also have a public programme, including lectures, events, and our website, which provide a platform for discourse and knowledge exchange.
+within an organisation’s control.
+The LSA’s main activity is the MArch in Designing Architecture, a two-year programme of Part 2-level study composed of ten modules that address specific aspects of the knowledge, skills and behaviours our graduates will require.
+We also have a public programme, including lectures, events, Collective Peer Development and our website, which provide a platform for discourse and knowledge exchange.

 Enablers are conditions or factors that need to be present or absent to allow an organisation’s work to succeed.
 The LSA’s three primary enablers are relationships with the external regulatory environment that make our programme a viable alternative route into the profession.
-The school has already achieved validation from London Metropolitan University, and recognition from the Architects Registration Board and the Royal Institute of British Architects: our graduates therefore receive a Part 2 accredited Professional Diploma.
-We’ve applied for Specific Course Designation, which will make our course more available by giving access to the state package of student support.
-We aim to complete this by October 2018.
+The school has validation from University of Liverpool, and recognition from the Architects Registration Board and the Royal Institute of British Architects: our graduates therefore receive a Part 2 accredited MArch in Designing Architecture.
+Students at the LSA are eligible to apply for student finance for tuition fee loans and for a maintenance loan.

 Inputs are the resources that go into the project an organisation to be able to carry out its activities.
 The school has five main inputs: